openshift/enhancements/enhancements/network/configure-ovs-alternative.md

 However, this is not a replacement for the baremetal feature (and any other platform-specific deploy-time network configuration tools).
-This is because minimal networking is required in order to pull Ignition, and since this configuration will be provided through Ignition it will still be necessary to have platform-specific methods of injecting network config before Ignition runs.
+This is because minimal networking is required in order to pull Ignition, and since this new configuration will be provided through Ignition it will still be necessary to have platform-specific methods of injecting network config before Ignition runs.
 However, the platform-specific part can be much simpler because it